Hussainajhar8/tech257_sparta_app/README.md

 2. **Clone Repository**:
    - On the Azure VM, use the `git clone` command to clone the `tech257-sparta-app` repository onto the VM.
+  <br> Note: make sure to change into the correct directory before running npm commands (provided in order in the bash script provided at the bottom)

 ## Testing the Application